- CrustLab /

 Introduction to Esports Betting

-Esports betting means wagering real money on the outcomes of competitive gaming matches.
-Bets are usually placed on video games like League of Legends, Counter-Strike, or Valorant.
+Esports betting means wagering real money on the outcomes of esports competitions, where players compete in popular video games like League of Legends, Counter-Strike, or Valorant.
+Like traditional sport betting, bets are placed on match results, tournament winners, and other in-game events.

 This form of betting began gaining attention in the early 2010s, as esports tournaments grew in size and viewership.
-What was once a niche interest is now a global industry with millions of fans and billions in revenue.
+The increase in prize money for major esports competitions has helped legitimize esports betting, attracting more professional players and fans.
+What was once a niche interest is now a global industry with millions of fans and billions in revenue, mirroring the growth seen in traditional sport betting.

-Major Esports Betting Trends to Watch in 2025
+What are the Major Esports Betting Trends to Watch?

 Esports betting is growing and changing fast.
 New trends are influencing how bets are placed and how games are watched.
 Here are three of the biggest esports gambling trends gaining momentum right now, many of which are supported by advanced sports betting software.